Solaxun/ftx_us_derivatives/README.md

-# Quickstart (from example.py in the repo)
+# Quickstart
 NOTE: This is a work-in-progress, the code is not ready for production use.
+The below code can be found in `example.py`.

  ```python
   from ftx.client import Client